STEP-tw/head-shubhiamchauhan/code_review.md

 # libTest.js

-1. You can pull out some util functions like
+- [x] 1.
+You can pull out some util functions like
     * applyFunc
 2. Poor variable name everywhere like *string,list,fileList